javascript-obfuscator/javascript-obfuscator/README.md

 Encrypts values on the VM stack during execution.
 Values are encoded when pushed and decoded when popped, so memory inspection shows encrypted data instead of actual values.

 This option heavily affects performance.

+### `vmCompactDispatcher`
+Type: `boolean` Default: `false`

+Uses a single VM executor instead of dual executors (sync + generator).
+Reduces obfuscated code size but adds ~20% performance overhead on recursion-heavy code.

+- `false` (default): dual executors — optimal performance, larger output
+- `true`: single executor — smaller output, slightly slower

+### `vmStringArrayBytecodeOnly`
+Type: `boolean` Default: `false`

+When enabled, the string array will **only** extract strings from bytecode data — no other strings in the code are transformed.
+This force-enables `stringArray` even if it's not explicitly set.

+**Why use this:** Extracting all VM runtime strings to a string array is slow.
+This option targets only bytecode content for string array extraction, improving performance while still protecting bytecode constants.

+- When `vmBytecodeArrayEncoding: false` — strings inside bytecode constant pools (`c` arrays) are extracted
+- When `vmBytecodeArrayEncoding: true` — top-level base64 encoded bytecode strings are extracted
+- `stringArrayThreshold` still controls what percentage of those bytecode strings are extracted

 ### `strictMode`
 Type: `boolean | null` Default: `null`